 G.2(C) – determine an equation of a line parallel or perpendicular to a given line that passes through a given point

 Based on those factors, I believe this represents a proficient level question.
 Going back to the SBG rating scale, it says for proficient, “The learner has demonstrated understanding of the specific knowledge and skills.”
-If a student does well on the question above, I think this description has been fulfilled.
+If a student does well on 1-3 questions like this one, then I think the description has been fulfilled.

-Here’s the advanced level question for Writing Equations of Parallel & Perpendicular Lines.
+Here’s an example of an advanced level question for Writing Equations of Parallel & Perpendicular Lines.

 Write an equation of the line that goes through (4, 0) and is parallel to the line